django/deps/draft/0009-async.rst

 Views & HTTP Handling
 ---------------------

-Views are maybe the keystone of this conversion and where we expect most users to make the choice between async and sync code.
+Views are maybe the keystone of useful async support and where we expect most users to make the choice between async and sync code.

 Django will support two kinds of views: